 -

 You are expected to devote approximately 12 hours a week to your casework, which includes a weekly meeting with your teammate and supervisor.
-Students also participate in a weekly two-hour seminar covering topics including federal environmental statutes, environmental justice, administrative law practice, and use of the law as part of campaigns for environmental protection and justice.
-In addition, students must accumulate 10 hours over the course of the semester attending public environmental meetings, hearings, and/or oral arguments.
+Students also participate in a weekly two-hour seminar covering topics including federal environmental statutes, environmental justice, administrative law practice, and the role of the law in environmental protection.

 -